Hi. My name is Tanner.

-BackUpWordPress – This plugin send me a backup of my entire site on a set schedule.
+BackUpWordPress – This plugin sends me a backup of my entire site on a set schedule.
 This way if something happens, I still have a backup of all my files.

 WP Super Cache – You can speed up your site for visitors by “caching” — storing files that don’t change much so they can be delivered faster.
 This plugin does this for your site automatically.

 In all, there are thousands of plugins to help improve your site.